7 ways to build your brand identity

 Today, Harry's brand offer has evolved to include a neighbourhood barber shop in New York providing a more immersive 'Harry's shave experience', as well as a 'Shave Plan' service, delivering shaving supplies directly to customers.
 But this brand's identity was born out of a frustration with the existing purchasing experience, and a determination to make it better - as their tag-line says, 'Harry's - a better way to shave'.

-3. Geography (Or where you from huh?)
+3. Provenance (Or where are you from huh?)

 A strong sense of place is a common inspiration for many beer and spirits brands, and companies that value the provenance of a product.